glouw/c8c/README.md

 # chip8

+The chip8 platform is a relatively small virtual machine with 30 something opcodes.

     make;

-see the tests folder for assembled unit test binary files.
+See the tests folder for unit tests.

+Directory:

     c8c: compiler (currently a work in progress)

     emu: emulator

     asm: assembler